 This conversation is number one because it’s the easiest to neglect.
 Neither you or your partner in a sexual encounter should ever feel pressured to do anything you don’t want to do.
 It’s not really difficult to ask or say what’s on your mind.

 We get mixed leads from others on this one.
-Conservatives encourage silence saying don’t have sexual conversations too soon lest it stir your hormones and desire, and lead you to some disastrous sexual acting out.
+Conservatives encourage silence saying don’t have sexual conversations too soon lest it stirs your hormones and desire, and lead you to some disastrous sexual acting out.
 God forbid.
-Or from the other side we receive messages which suggest you take the silent and bold sexual lead, and your partner will meekly follow.
+Or from the other side, we receive messages which suggest you take the silent and bold sexual lead, and your partner will meekly follow.
 Both are deadly assuming and simply rude.

-Design your own venue of trust, understanding and intentionality.
+Design your own venue of trust, understanding, and intentionality.
 This conversation believes that an absence of genital sex is just as intimate as genital sex itself — especially when you respect your partner’s desire.
 Your own venue of trust respects your and your partner’s right to stigma-free use of contraception.
 Your own venue of trust agrees to a comfortable and agreeable rhythm and pace of your sexual relationship.
 Once discussed, it will take you and your lover only where you want to go.

 The one about your own feelings, desires, curiosity and masturbation.

 Sex is a naturally self-disclosing art especially when you share sex with another.
 This conversation balances the push and pull of the dance so that you both can participate.
 In other words, “It takes two to tango.”

 It’s no surprise that our natural inclination in Western culture at least is that feelings and desires, sexually expressed, are at best reserved for later and at worst somewhat selfish.
 As for curiosity, fantasy and masturbation, well, that’s just silly to reveal because it’s just asking for criticism — or so we think.